 Let’s talk about the variety of different patterns merle can create:

-Any coat coloration that can mask any merle pattern can cause hidden merle, ghost merle or masked merle.
+Any coat coloration that can mask a merle pattern can cause hidden merle or masked merle.

 Since merle in almost all cases only affects eumelanin it very rarely causes a pattern in dogs without eumelanin in their coat.
 This includes dogs with only phaeomelanin in their coats like recessive red or clear sable as well as solid white dogs with extreme spotting.

 Yes, some dogs with hidden merle have blue eyes or heterochromia.
-But some other genes can cause blue eyes and brown eyes are not a reliable indicator for non-merle anyway!
+But some other genes can also cause blue eyes, so that brown eyes are not a reliable indicator for non-merle anyway!